 Shark class is the Upper Key Stage 2 class within Cambois Primary, so consists of years 5 and 6.
 We are taught by Mrs Darbyshire and supported in the morning by Miss Baxter.
-We also work closely with Mrs Robinson.
 As the oldest children in the school we have many responsibilities, including managing and organising the Fruit to Suit tuck-shop.

 In a morning we usually have a phonics/spelling session followed by maths and literacy lesson each day.
 In spelling we are taught in small groups in order to help us make the most progress.
 We follow a creative curriculum in the afternoon.
 We also have a weekly session with Andy Allman from Bedlingtonshire High School as transition into Year 7.